isdanryan/AbleCase/readme.md

 ## Testing

 Both manual and automated testing was used in order to fully test the functionality and useability of the new web application.
-Combinging both allowed me do achieve a well rounded test on both UXI and funcationality.
+Combining both allowed me do achieve a well rounded test on both UXI and functionality.

 Testing was done under local deployment and remote deployment to a hosted server to mimic final production deployment.

 ### Manual Testing

 Throughout the course of the build phase, I periodically checked the features in order to ensure they operated as the client required.
-As well as this, once each module was able to operate to a satifactory standard, I had several members of the staff who would be end users test out the module.
+As well as this, once each module was able to operate to a satisfactory standard, I had several members of the staff who would be end users test out the module.
 This gave me quick feedback from the client, in terms of not only function, but also user experience.
 Allowing me to make any design changes as the build progressed.

 The following is how the initial user stories compare against the final testing.